susmithakun/Used-Cars-Price-Prediction/README.md

 - posting_date: The date the vehicle was listed for resale.

 ## Machine Learning Algorithms
 - The heart of this project lies in the application of machine learning algorithms to accurately predict used car prices.
 By training and fine-tuning these algorithms on the extensive dataset, we aim to provide a reliable and data-driven solution to the challenging problem of used car price estimation.
-Our approach leverages various machine learning techniques, including regression, ensemble models, and feature engineering, to ensure the most accurate predictions.
+This approach leverages various machine learning techniques, including regression, ensemble models, and feature engineering, to ensure the most accurate predictions.